Efficient Compilation for Shuttling Trapped-Ion Machines via the Position Graph Architectural Abstraction: Position Graph Compilation

+Following the strategies of PAM, a partitioner first groups gates in the circuit into $k$-qubit blocks.
+Then, each block is resynthesized for each permutation for all possible topologies, as described in Section~\ref{sec:PAS_and_PAM}.
+Note for trapped-ion systems, the only topology possible is an all-to-all topology because each k-qubit block must execute entirely in the same executable space (trap zone), which is always all-to-all.
+Here, the objective for choosing the best synthesized block comprised of both gate counts and potential for faster shuttling moves as shown in Figure \ref{fig:concrete_ex}.
+Here, the term potential of better shuttling moves is calculated by how congested the shortest path is when trying to move an ion from trap $A$ to trap $B$.
+As the main effects of shuttling are heating, which causes worse gate fidelity as shown in the fidelity model in Section \ref{sec:exp_setup}, the synthesis objective is then balanced between minimizing gate counts and congestion ($\mathrm{gate\_count} - \mathrm{congestion}$).

+For the shuttling, a qubit assignment $\Phi$ tracks the state of the mapping heuristic algorithm by mapping program qubits to positions in the graph.
+A distance matrix $D$ is calculated using the Floyd-Warshall algorithm.
+This matrix, $D$, provides the cost for each shuttling path in the graph.
+The partitioned circuit is then divided into a front layer $F$ and an extended layer $E$.
+The last step of the preparation is to create an empty mapped circuit.

-Instead of using the mapping as in the superconducting system, we make use of ion assignment $\Phi$ which reflects the mapping of logical qubits to positions from the position graph as details in \ref{sec:state_of_position_graph}.
-This assignment reflects the current state of all ions within the system and demonstrates the hard constraints of the system while combining them with the position graph.
-Here the distance matrix $D$ contains all costs to shuttle between pairs of positions in the position graph.
-This is calculated using Floyd-Warshall's algorithm \cite{cormen2009introduction}.
+Unlike connectivity graph mapping used in SABRE for superconducting systems, we make use of the state of position graph $\Phi$, which reflects the mapping of the position of program qubits (ion for QCCD-based TI case) as detailed in \ref{sec:state_of_position_graph}.
+The position graph state, reflecting ion assignment, shows the current state of all ions within the system and demonstrates the hard constraints of the system while combining them with the position graph.
+Here, the distance matrix $D$ contains all costs to shuttle between pairs of positions in the position graph, calculated using Floyd-Warshall's algorithm \cite{cormen2009introduction}.
+In addition, the Floyd-Warshall's algorithm, which is good for dense small graphs, other well-known algorithms such as Dijkstra, Johnson algorithm, and their parallel implementation can be employed for large graphs \cite{pradhan2013finding}.

-The SHAPER algorithm constantly checks if $F$ is empty (termination condition).
-The internal loops first check if any block in $F$ is executable with respect to the current ion assignment $\Phi$ and the QCCD system.
-If there are executable gates, $F$ finds the best permutation $\pi$ for the block from the resynthesis, removes it from $F$, and adds the successor gate if all the dependencies are resolved (executed).
-Otherwise, if there is no executable block in $F$, we try to find the best transition (shuttling operation) for all the blocks in the front and extended layers.
-Here, the extended set includes successor gates from the front layer and the best permutation is calculated by the number of two-qubit gates as in \cite{liu2023tackling} for simplicity.